5 Reasons You Should Plant Lenten Rose

 Simply cut back brown or deceased foliage in winter on a warm day after you see new foliage emerge and the hellebore will do the rest.

 Keep them hydrated and mulch them well, but once established they can take drier conditions.
-(The New Jersey weather seems to do a good job on it’s own because I’ve done nothing for mine here and they are doing well).
+(The New Jersey weather seems to do a good job on its own because I’ve done nothing for mine here and they are doing well).

 Hellebores Grow and Bloom in the Shade